 One bonus of certification is that it gives car shoppers the opportunity to buy up in a category, a purchasing experience they might otherwise be unable to attain.
-For example, it might allow a consumer to move into a certified pre-owned luxury car, rather than a decked-out economy car.
-That helps manufacturers too, as they see these shoppers as potential longtime fans of their brand.
+For example, it might allow a consumer to move into a certified pre-owned luxury car rather than a decked-out new economy car.
+That helps manufacturers, too, as they see these shoppers as potential longtime fans of their brand.

-Consumers can benefit too: CPO programs create vehicles with higher resale values, providing increased bargaining power when it’s time to trade the car in.
+Consumers can also benefit: CPO programs create vehicles with higher resale values, providing increased bargaining power when it’s time to trade the car in.

 Often, reduced-rate financing options are available for CPO purchasers.
 While you may not find the zero-percent deals occasionally offered on new vehicles, you will find low interest rates on many certified models.
 Shoppers with excellent credit can take advantage of rates that are well below the average of 8% for noncertified used cars.

 - What Are the Best Perks of Buying a CPO Car?

 - Is CPO Worth It?

 - Can You Negotiate Price on a Certified Pre-Owned Car?

 - How to Compare CPO Programs